tc39/proposal-async-context/README.md

 While monkey-patching is quite straightforward solution to track async tasks, there is no way to patch mechanism like async/await.
-Also, monkey-patching only works if all third-party libraries with custom scheduling call a corresponding task awareness registration like `Zone.run`/`AsyncResource.runInAsyncScope`.
+Also, monkey-patching only works if all third-party libraries with custom scheduling call a corresponding task awareness registration like `AsyncTask.runInAsyncScope`.
 Furthermore, for those custom scheduling third-party libraries, we need to get library owners to think in terms of async context propagation.